01 of 06

 Glass Sheet Backsplash Colors

 Some manufacturers of sheet glass, such as Contractors Wardrobe, offer a palette of colors to choose from.
 The color is actually painted on the back side of a clear glass.
 If you purchase from companies that bake their finish on at the factory, that is even better!
-This will ensure your finish won't chip or peel, which would be a huge bummer.
+This will ensure your finish won't chip or peel.

 03 of 06